5 Best Photography Practices for Marketing Properties

 Say goodbye to tilted, pixelated, blurry photos.
 Pay attention to the frame and quality of each photo.

 Is your staff still using a digital camera from 2008?
-It’s time to invest in a new digital camera or professional DSLR.
+It’s time to invest in a new digital camera, professional DSLR, or work with a professional photography team.
 If it’s not in the budget, some newer mobile camera models will fit the bill.

 3. Staging is important